TheMatt2/ShulkerRespawn-DataPack/README.md

-# Shulker Respawn Data Pack for Minecraft 1.13 and 1.14
+# Shulker Respawn Data Pack for Minecraft 1.13-1.15

 This data pack allows Shulkers to respawn in End Cities.
 For more information please check this website: